CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 As an example:

 For HB120rs_v3, there are 120 CPUs/node, so maximum value of YY is 120 or --ntask-per-node=120
-For many of the runs that were done, we set --ntask-per-node=36 so that we could compare to the Parallel Cluster
+For many of the runs that were done, we set --ntask-per-node=96 so that we could compare to the Parallel Cluster, and to avoid oversubscribing the cores.

 If running a job with 192 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 96x2=192.